HughesNet Internet Definitive Buyers Guide

 3.5

-HughesNet offers prices similar to Viasat, but often for slower speeds
+Hughesnet offers prices similar to Viasat, but often for slower speeds

-HughesNet offers its plans at rates that at first seem comparable to cable or fiber prices.
-The HughesNet first-tier satellite internet plan starts at $49.99/month.
+Hughesnet offers its plans at rates that at first seem comparable to cable or fiber prices.
+The Hughesnet first-tier satellite internet plan starts at $49.99/month.
 But there are two catches.
-The first is that $49.99/month is a promotional rate, and after the first six months, your prices will increase significantly for all plans.
-The second issue is that with HughesNet, you are paying for a consistent internet speed of 25 Mbps download/3 Mbps upload.
-This is high-speed internet by the FCCā€™s definition [2].
-But it is clearly not as fast as the 100-300 Mbps you get for $50/month from a cable or fiber internet plan.
-And that speed also canā€™t keep up with the 100 Mbps or more that Viasat can offer many customers.
+First, your initial rate is a promotional rate, and after the first six months, your prices will increase significantly for all plans.
+Second, you may only get an internet speed up to 50 Mbps download/5 Mbps upload, depending on your service area.
+This is not high-speed internet by the FCC’s definition [2].
+And it is clearly not as fast as the 200-300 Mbps download speed you often get for $50-60/month from a cable or fiber internet plan.

-HughesNet uses soft data caps that may affect your internet speed
+Hughesnet uses soft data caps that may affect your internet speed

-Another factor for HughesNet (and all satellite internet providers) is the use of soft data caps.
-When you order HughesNet service, you donā€™t choose a speed level as you do with other internet types.
-Instead, you choose your data limit for the month, ranging from 15 GB to 200 GB.
+A drawback to Hughesnet plans is the use of soft data caps.
+When you order Hughesnet service, you don’t choose a speed level as you do with other internet types.
+Instead, you choose your data limit for the month, ranging from 100 GB to 200 GB.
 If you only surf the internet lightly and use email, you can stay within a 100 GB data limit pretty easily.
 But if you plan large file uploads, video streaming, or online gaming, the data usage can add up fast.
-Thatā€™s why itā€™s significant that HughesNetā€™s maximum high-speed data allowance is 200 GB, while Viasatā€™s maximum is 500 GB.
-HughesNet does offer some solutions to help you work with their soft data caps.
+Hughesnet does offer some solutions to help you work with their soft data caps.
 Their data tokens allow you to purchase extra data at the end of each month if you need more.
 Nonetheless, having soft data caps will affect how you use the internet.
 If you consistently need more data tokens, those extra charges may affect your monthly budget.
-Consider carefully whether you are likely to need more or less data than HughesNet will allow you under each of their plans.
+Consider carefully whether you are likely to need more or less data than Hughesnet will allow you under each of their plans.
+Finally, Hughesnet requires a two-year contract.
+If you cancel your subscription early, you will pay an early termination fee prorated by the time still left in your contract.

-Fusion Satellite Internet Up to 100 Mbps Only $79.99
+Fusion Satellite Internet Up to 100 Mbps Only $94.99

 *Offers and availability may vary by location and are subject to change.